webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-dynamic-require-include                              Negative 'module-parser-javascript-dynamic-require-include' option.
   --module-parser-javascript-dynamic-require-js                                      Enable/disable parsing of require.js special syntax like require.config, requirejs.config, require.version and requirejs.onError.
   --no-module-parser-javascript-dynamic-require-js                                   Negative 'module-parser-javascript-dynamic-require-js' option.
+  --module-parser-javascript-dynamic-strict-export-presence                          Emit errors instead of warnings when imported names don't exist in imported module.
+  --no-module-parser-javascript-dynamic-strict-export-presence                       Negative 'module-parser-javascript-dynamic-strict-export-presence' option.
+  --module-parser-javascript-dynamic-strict-this-context-on-imports                  Handle the this context correctly according to the spec for namespace objects.
+  --no-module-parser-javascript-dynamic-strict-this-context-on-imports               Negative 'module-parser-javascript-dynamic-strict-this-context-on-imports' option.
   --module-parser-javascript-dynamic-system                                          Enable/disable parsing of System.js special syntax like System.import, System.get, System.set and System.register.
   --no-module-parser-javascript-dynamic-system                                       Negative 'module-parser-javascript-dynamic-system' option.
+  --module-parser-javascript-dynamic-unknown-context-critical                        Enable warnings when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-dynamic-unknown-context-critical                     Negative 'module-parser-javascript-dynamic-unknown-context-critical' option.
+  --module-parser-javascript-dynamic-unknown-context-recursive                       Enable recursive directory lookup when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-dynamic-unknown-context-recursive                    Negative 'module-parser-javascript-dynamic-unknown-context-recursive' option.
+  --module-parser-javascript-dynamic-unknown-context-reg-exp <value>                 Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-dynamic-unknown-context-request <value>                 Sets the request when using the require function in a not statically analyse-able way.
   --module-parser-javascript-dynamic-url                                             Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-dynamic-url                                          Negative 'module-parser-javascript-dynamic-url' option.
   --module-parser-javascript-dynamic-worker <value...>                               Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-dynamic-worker-reset                                    Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --module-parser-javascript-dynamic-wrapped-context-critical                        Enable warnings for partial dynamic dependencies.
+  --no-module-parser-javascript-dynamic-wrapped-context-critical                     Negative 'module-parser-javascript-dynamic-wrapped-context-critical' option.
+  --module-parser-javascript-dynamic-wrapped-context-recursive                       Enable recursive directory lookup for partial dynamic dependencies.
+  --no-module-parser-javascript-dynamic-wrapped-context-recursive                    Negative 'module-parser-javascript-dynamic-wrapped-context-recursive' option.
+  --module-parser-javascript-dynamic-wrapped-context-reg-exp <value>                 Set the inner regular expression for partial dynamic dependencies.
   --module-parser-javascript-esm-amd                                                 You can pass `false` to disable AMD support.
   --no-module-parser-javascript-esm-amd                                              Negative 'module-parser-javascript-esm-amd' option.
   --module-parser-javascript-esm-browserify                                          Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-esm-browserify                                       Negative 'module-parser-javascript-esm-browserify' option.
   --module-parser-javascript-esm-commonjs                                            Enable/disable parsing of CommonJs syntax.
   --no-module-parser-javascript-esm-commonjs                                         Negative 'module-parser-javascript-esm-commonjs' option.
+  --module-parser-javascript-esm-commonjs-magic-comments                             Enable/disable parsing of magic comments in CommonJs syntax.
+  --no-module-parser-javascript-esm-commonjs-magic-comments                          Negative 'module-parser-javascript-esm-commonjs-magic-comments' option.
+  --module-parser-javascript-esm-expr-context-critical                               Enable warnings for full dynamic dependencies.
+  --no-module-parser-javascript-esm-expr-context-critical                            Negative 'module-parser-javascript-esm-expr-context-critical' option.
+  --module-parser-javascript-esm-expr-context-recursive                              Enable recursive directory lookup for full dynamic dependencies.
+  --no-module-parser-javascript-esm-expr-context-recursive                           Negative 'module-parser-javascript-esm-expr-context-recursive' option.
+  --module-parser-javascript-esm-expr-context-reg-exp <value>                        Sets the default regular expression for full dynamic dependencies.
+  --module-parser-javascript-esm-expr-context-request <value>                        Set the default request for full dynamic dependencies.
   --module-parser-javascript-esm-harmony                                             Enable/disable parsing of EcmaScript Modules syntax.
   --no-module-parser-javascript-esm-harmony                                          Negative 'module-parser-javascript-esm-harmony' option.
   --module-parser-javascript-esm-import                                              Enable/disable parsing of import() syntax.